goldrieve/vsgseq2/README.md

 Running the code will produce the figure below
 ![tutorial_figure](figures/tutorial_summary.png)

+You can alter the run parameters using the following flags.
+A detailed DAG highlights where these flags will take effect.

 ```
+nextflow run assemble.nf

 |======================================|
 | V S G S E Q 2 - N F - A S S E M B L E|
 |======================================|